oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 To shed some light on these questions, we can take a more comprehensive look at data from previous elections.
 So, I gathered county-level results for every presidential election in Pennsylvania since 1996[^5], and registration data since 2000.
-In this post, we re-examine several of the metrics discussed in part 1 for previous elections, to see if there are larger trends that have been at play in Pennsylvania elections.
+In this post, we re-examine several of the metrics discussed in Part 1 for previous elections, to see if there are larger trends that have been at play in Pennsylvania elections.